evmckinney9/jenglot/posts/01_rust_wheels/index.md

 ---
-title: Precompiling Rust for Python Wheel Distribution
+title: Building Python Wheels with Rust Extensions Using GitHub Actions
 description: |
     This post covers automating the build process of Python wheels with Rust extensions using GitHub Actions and cibuildwheel, eliminating the need for Rust on the end user's machine.

 categories: [devops, python, rust, github]
-date: 4/03/2024
+date: 4/04/2024
-draft: true
 ---
 The goal of this post is to document the updates I made to my Python project template to **support creation of packages with Rust extensions that are installable via pip, without the need for a Rust compiler on the installation target**.
-Utilizing GitHub Actions and cibuildwheel, I automate the creation of wheels across multiple platforms.
+Utilizing GitHub Actions and `cibuildwheel`, I automate the creation of wheels across multiple platforms.

 Everything that follows has been implemented in my [Python project template](https://github.com/evmckinney9/python-template).